History of Falls Church: Post-war prosperity and municipal independence

 A massive wave of development washed over the Falls Church area as it participated in the rapid growth of the greater Washington area.
 Fields and farms, which had always separated the town from its neighbors, were rapidly developed into housing.
 Seven Corners, one of the region's first suburban shopping malls, opened in 1956.
 Its success was followed by the opening of Tyson's Corner in 1966.
 Their cumulative effect was to shrink Falls Church's business market considerably.

 Nonetheless, Falls Church opted to leave Fairfax County and form an independent city in 1948.
 Its reasons were simple: town residents valued education, and wanted better schools with as few blacks as possible.
 Fairfax County, then very rural, was not keen to devote more money to improve its schools.
 Almost immediately after municipal independence in 1958 a modernization and rebuilding program was launched for the city's schools, and music and arts programs were started.
-Schools remain a fundamental and foundational principle in Falls Church today.
+The racial school segregation that had long been practiced in Falls Church went unchanged by the establishment of the new school system; the 30 or so black students who lived in the town were forced to attend a segregated school in Fairfax County.
+Still, in 1961, the Falls Church school district would become just the second in Virginia to decide to desegregate.

 Passenger railroad service—enjoyed by area residents since 1860—ended in 1951 as the Washington & Old Dominion Railroad closed its passenger operations.
 Freight service continued until 1968, when the railroad closed.
 Its track was removed and its railroad bed became the basis for a regional park extending from Alexandria to Purcellville in the foothills of the mountains.

 Another kind of rail transit soon began, however.
 A Metro (subway) system opened in Washington in 1976, and was extended to West Falls Church in 1986.
 Traveling for much of its route along the right-of-way of the new Interstate 66—which itself opened in 1984—the Metro was originally envisioned to travel under Wilson Boulevard and enter Falls Church at Seven Corners.
 The system has two stations, in eastern and western Falls Church, although neither are within the city limit.

 Interstate 66 was originally conceived to be part of a much more massive interstate highway complex, of which it was to be one of several radial highways departing Washington in all directions.
 In addition, the capital city was to be surrounded by three beltways, of which only the proposed middle one and portions of an inner one were built.
 Construction of Interstate 66 caused Falls Church to lose one of its most highly prized homes—the Pope-Leighey House, which was threatened with destruction but moved to Woodlawn Plantation in southern Alexandria.
 Ironically, its original homesite on Locust Street was untouched, but falls within the interstate highway's right-of-way.